simiat/Project_Group19/page2.md

 LIMIT 200
 ```

 The results of the query are shown in the table.
-Notice that, unlike the result of the last query, all the property values under the column “colour” are identified by the class Technical Characteristic, which is more appropriate for color than for names of minerals.
+It should be noticed that all the property values under the column “colour” are identified by the class Technical Characteristic, which is more appropriate for color than for names of minerals (see the [results](https://dati.cultura.gov.it/sparql?default-graph-uri=&query=PREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0D%0A%0D%0ASELECT+%3FzirconIRI%0D%0AWHERE%0D%0A%7B%0D%0A++%3FzirconIRI+rdfs%3Alabel+%22zircone%22+.%0D%0A%7D%0D%0ALIMIT+100&format=text%2Fhtml&timeout=0&signal_void=on) of query about zircon's IRI in the section ["Chemical Formula"](https://simiat.github.io/Project_Group19/page1.html))

 ![33.ColourLabel_Zircone](/immagini_markdown/33.ColourLabel_Zircone.png)